13 Breads for Sandwiches

 This sandwich bread is an adaptation of the Outback Steakhouse brown bread.
 It has less sweetener than the original but keeps all of the flavor.
 This is the most asked for bread for sandwiches in my household!

-a loaf of sweet brown bread on a cutting board with two slices, knife, and napkin.
+loaf of brown bread on a cutting board with two slices, knife, and napkin.

 Honey Wheat